nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 Secure Hash configurations
 **************************

-The Secure Hash algorithms can be configured by setting Kconfig variables in the following table:
+The Secure Hash algorithms can be configured by setting Kconfig options in the following table:

 +--------------+--------------------+---------------------------------------------+
 | Algorithm    | Support            | Backend selection                           |